-The agency provides referral-based support to people with intellectual disabilities and autism from the Bucks County region through early intervention, residential, and vocational programs.
+BARC Developmental Services is a non-profit organization that provides referral-based support to people with intellectual disabilities and autism from the Bucks and Montgomery County regions through early intervention, residential, and vocational programs.

-The agency invites you to view their website at www.barcprograms.org or visit their Facebook page to learn more about the agency, and for details about their many programs, events, fundraisers, and other contact information.
+BARC Developmental Services invites you to view their website at www.barcprograms.org or visit their social media platforms (Facebook, Instagram and TikTok) to learn more about the agency, and for details about their many programs, events, fundraisers, and other contact information.

 PHOTO CAP: Pictured are Sarah and Ed who attend the BARC vocational program.